rsimon/seajax-utils/readme.markdown

 ## Getting Started - Adding Raphael Overlays

-The file _examples/example-raphael.html_ illustrates how you can add Raphael drawing elements as overlays to a Deep Zoom image hosted on [zoom.it] (http://zoom.it/WwI0).
+The file _example-raphael.html_ illustrates how you can add Raphael drawing elements as overlays to a Deep Zoom image hosted on [zoom.it] (http://zoom.it/WwI0).
 The key part of the code is below.
 Note that the coordinate system for no.5 Seajax Utils is the original image's pixel coordinates!

      function addOverlays() {
         var marker = new No5.Seajax.Shapes.Marker("pushpin-icon.png");